14 Credit Score Myths Debunked by a Finance Expert

 I understand credit scores.

-Myth #1: Credit Scores Are Rigged 🛑
+Myth #1: Credit Scores Are Rigged

 Credit scores aren’t rigged.
 They’re based on math, not magic.
-If your score is low, it’s because of your financial habits, not because the system is out to get you.
-Late payments, maxed-out credit cards, and too many hard inquiries will wreck your score.
+If your credit score is low, it’s because of your financial habits, not because the system is out to get you.

 Myth #2: Closing Old Credit Cards Helps Your Score

-Think closing an old card will help your credit?
+Think closing an old credit card will help your credit score?
 Think again.
-Your credit history matters, a lot.
+Your credit history length matters a lot.
 The longer you’ve had an account open, the better it looks.
-That 10-year-old credit card you don’t use?
-Keep it open, even if it just sits in a drawer.
-It’s helping you.

 Just make sure you use it occasionally so the issuer doesn’t close it for inactivity.
-Credit scores reward long, responsible credit history.
+Credit scores reward long, responsible history.
 Don’t cut yours short.

 Myth #3: Any Hard Inquiries Destroy Your Score

 One or two?
 No big deal.
 But five or six in a few months?
 Lenders start thinking you’re desperate for credit.
-Be strategic.
-Only apply for credit when you actually need it.
-Otherwise, let your credit history do the work.

 Myth #4: Checking Your Credit Hurts Your Score

-Checking your own credit report does nothing to your score.
+Checking your own credit report does nothing to your credit score.
 That’s a soft inquiry, and it doesn’t count against you.
 What does hurt?
 Ignoring your credit report and letting errors or fraud go unnoticed.

-You can check your report for free every year at annualcreditreport.com.
+You can check your credit report for free every year at annualcreditreport.com.
 Fix mistakes before they cost you.
-Staying informed is the easiest way to protect your score.

 Myth #5: You Need Debt to Have a Good Score

 No, you don’t.
 You need credit, not debt.
 There’s a huge difference.
 You can have a great credit score without carrying a balance or paying a cent in interest.
-Just use your credit card, pay it off in full every month, and keep your utilization low.
-That’s it.

 Carrying a balance and paying interest isn’t “good for your credit.”
 It’s just good for the bank’s bottom line.
 Don’t fall for the myth.